Causes of World War II: Danzig crisis

 After the end of Czechoslovakia proved that Germany could not be trusted, Britain and France decided on a change of strategy.
 They decided any further unilateral German expansion would be met by force.
 The natural next target for German expansion was Poland, whose access to the Baltic sea had been carved out of West Prussia by the Versailles Treaty, which made East Prussia an exclave.
 The main port of the area, Danzig, had been made into a free city-state under Polish influence guaranteed by the League of Nations, a stark reminder to German nationalists of the Napoleonic free city that had been established after French Emperor Napoleon I's crushing victory over Prussia in 1807.

 After taking power, the Nazi government made efforts to establish friendly relations with Poland, which resulted in the signing of the ten-year German–Polish Non-Aggression Pact with the Piłsudski regime in 1934.
-In 1938, Poland participated in the dismemberment of Czechoslovakia by annexing Zaolzie.
+In 1938, Poland participated in the dismemberment of Czechoslovakia by annexing Trans-Olza.
 In 1939, Hitler claimed extraterritoriality for the Reichsautobahn Berlin-Königsberg and a change in Danzig's status in exchange for promises of territory in Poland's neighbours and a 25-year extension of the non-aggression pact.
 Poland refused for fear of losing its de facto access to the sea, subjugation as a German satellite state or client state and future further German demands.
 In August 1939, Hitler delivered an ultimatum to Poland on Danzig's status.

-Polish alliance with Entente
+Polish alliance with the Entente

-In March 1939, Britain and France guaranteed the independence of Poland.
-Hitler's claims in the summer of 1939 on Danzig and the Polish Corridor provoked yet another international crisis.
-On August 25, Britain signed the Polish-British Common Defence Pact.
+The Franco-Polish Alliance was the military alliance between Poland and France that was active between the early 1920s and the outbreak of the Second World War.
+The initial agreements were signed in February 1921 and formally took effect in 1923.
+During the interwar period the alliance with Poland was one of the cornerstones of French foreign policy.

+The Anglo-Polish Alliance was formalised by the Anglo-Polish Agreement in 1939, with subsequent addenda of 1940 and 1944, for mutual assistance in case of a military invasion from Nazi Germany, as specified in a secret protocol.